 Plain Concrete Is a Bad Choice

 Chances are good that you’re planning to leave your garage floor “au naturale”, or untreated and uncovered.
 It’s concrete, so it shouldn’t really make a difference what you do or don’t do to it, right?
 Actually, that’s wrong.
 While it might seem like it’s pretty resistant, concrete can be easily damaged.
 In fact, bare concrete can be damaged by something as simple and gentle as pure water.

-When you add in the number of chemicals your garage floor can be exposed to on a regular basis, as well as the amount of wear and tear the floor will experience from car tires, lawn mowers and other items, the chance for damage is considerable.
-Engine oil, gasoline, bleach, chemical cleansers, water and even the tires on your car will cause serious problems with your floor, but hot garage flooring coatings can help you overcome this problem.
+When you add in the number of chemicals your garage floor can be exposed to on a regular basis, as well as the amount of wear and tear the floor will experience from car tires, lawn mowers, and other items, the chance for damage is considerable.
+Engine oil, gasoline, bleach, chemical cleaners, water and even the tires on your car will cause serious problems with your floor, but hot garage flooring coatings can help you overcome this problem.

 What Is a Hot Garage Floor Coating?

 Understanding these types of coatings is important, but the name can be somewhat misleading.
 There’s no heat in the application process – the coatings protect against heat.
 For instance, if you chose to paint your garage floor, you’d quickly find that hot tires cause peeling.
 It’s a phenomenon called “hot tire pickup” and can leave your garage floor looking worse than if you’d left it alone from the beginning.

 Hot garage flooring coatings are actually garage epoxy shield systems.
 You’ll find them in either two-part or multi-coat systems, and they allow you to enjoy a colorful, great looking garage floor without having to worry about the effects of hot tires.
 In addition, because epoxy is impermeable, you’ll find that oil, bleach, gasoline, cleaners are other things that can quickly damage a bare concrete floor can be easily wiped up without leaving a stain or etching the surface.